gtoth93/TUnitExamples/README.md

 ## Adding a TUnit test project

-There are two ways to install TUnit.you either install the templates with
+There are two ways to install TUnit:

 - With templates
   - Install templates: `dotnet new install TUnit.Templates`